 83 must be presented in summary form.
 Individual documents with specific legal 84 significance, such as tax returns, appraisals, financial statements and reports 85 prepared by an accountant, wills, trust documents, contracts, or settlement 86 agreements must be submitted in their entirety.
 87 (i) Length.
 Initial and responding memoranda may not exceed 10 pages of argument 88 without leave of the court.
 Reply memoranda may not exceed 5 pages of argument 89 without leave of the court.
 The total number of pages submitted to the court by each 90 party may not exceed 25 pages, including affidavits, attachments and summaries, but 91 excluding financial declarations and income verification.
 The court commissioner may 92 permit the party to file an over-length memorandum upon ex parte application and 93 showing of good cause.
 94 (j) Late filings; sanctions.
 If a party files or serves papers beyond the time required in 95 this rule, the court commissioner may hold or continue the hearing, reject the papers, 96 impose costs and attorney fees caused by the failure and by the continuance, and 97 impose other sanctions as appropriate.
 98 (k) Limit on order to show cause.
 An application to the court for an order to show 99 cause may be made only for enforcement of an existing order or for sanctions for 100 violating an existing order.
 An application for an order to show cause must be 101 supported by affidavit or other evidence sufficient to show cause to believe a party has 102 violated a court order.
 103 (l) Hearings.
 104 (1) The court commissioner may not hold a hearing on a motion for temporary 105 orders before the deadline for an appearance by the respondent under Rule 12.
 106 (2) Unless the court commissioner specifically requires otherwise, when the 107 statement of a person is set forth in an affidavit, declaration or other document 108 accepted by the commissioner, that person need not be present at the hearing.
-The 109 statements of any person not set forth in an affidavit, declaration or other acceptable to the recommendation by filing an objection under Rule 108.
+The 109 statements of any person not set forth in an affidavit, declaration or other acceptable document may not be presented by proffer unless the person is present at the 110 111 hearing and the commissioner finds that fairness requires its admission.
+112 (m) Motions to judge.
+The following motions must be to the judge to whom the case is assigned: motion for alternative service; motion to waive 30-day waiting period; motion 113 to waive divorce education class; motion for leave to withdraw after a case has been 114 115 certified as ready for trial; and motions in limine.
+A court may provide that other motions be considered by the judge.
+116 117 (n) Objection to court commissioner's recommendation.
+A recommendation of a court 118 commissioner is the order of the court until modified by the court.
+A party may object 119 to the recommendation by filing an objection under Rule 108.
+120